 Two particular points to note are that:

-Returner Fellowships are awarded to outstanding candidates returning from a career break or from working outside academic research.
+Fellowships can be awarded to outstanding candidates returning from a career break or from working outside academic research.

 Applications must fall within the remit of the STFC core Science Programme (astronomy, solar and planetary science, particle physics, particle astrophysics, cosmology, nuclear physics, accelerator science) and afford scope for original work.

 Fellowship applications will be sent to independent reviewers for assessment.
 Reviewer comments on your application will be made available to you and you will have an opportunity to respond to any factual inaccuracies.
 You should address your response to the Fellowship Panel and not the reviewers.
 Your response should be in A4 format with a maximum of half a side per reviewer.
+If you are responding to three reviewers' comments the maximum response should be one and half slides in total.
 As for all attachments, the response should be written as per STFC Specific Requirements.
 Please complete and submit your response by the due date stated – this is normally five working days after receipt of the invitation.

-Your application, reviewers’ comments and any response by you will be considered by the Fellowships Panel, operating as six sub‐panels: extragalactic, near universe, particle physics experiment. particle physics theory, particle astrophysics and cosmology, and nuclear physics.
+Your application, reviewers’ comments and any response by you will be considered by the Fellowships Panel, operating as seven sub‐panels: extragalactic, near universe, near universe solar/exoplanet,particle physics experiment, particle physics theory, particle astrophysics and cosmology, and nuclear physics.
 Your application will be ranked against the others in that area and the top‐ranked candidates in each sub‐panel area will be invited for interview.
 It is desirable for candidates to attend the interview in person.
 Apart from the reviewer comments, you will also receive feedback from the panel.
 Host departments will be notified of the reviewer comments.